 Many people use high-yield savings accounts to automatically save a certain amount from every paycheck for future vacations.
 Others may set up a temporary savings goal for a major purchase.
 When I wanted to buy a $1,000 DJ mixer, I saved around $50 per month in a high-yield savings account until I could make the big purchase debt-free.

-3. Down Payment for a Home or Car
+3. Save for a Down Payment for a Home or Car

 New cars and homes are some of the biggest purchases you’ll ever make in your life.
 To lower your monthly payment and improve your odds of getting approved for a loan, it’s a good idea to save up a big down payment.